dehen/Inventory-Profiles-Next.github.io/docs/installation/index.md

 ## Briefly

+??? tip "Migrate from the old Inventory Profiles"

+    To Migrate from the old Inventory Profiles,

+    - Move `.minecraft/config/inventoryprofiles` somewhere
+    - Remove the old mod
+    - Install this mod
+    - Move back the `inventoryprofiles` folder from above
+    - Rename it to `inventoryprofilesnext`

 If you already have your mod loader and know how to install a mod, then you just need to install the following mods:

 === "Fabric"